edologgerbird/sfyr-data-pipeline/README.md

 Place the Google Authentication Crediential JSON files in `utils/` .

-Update `utils/serviceAccount.json` with the name of the credential file
+Update `utils/serviceAccount.json` with the name of the credential files.

 ###